Sega AM1: History

 In April 2000, Sega restructured its arcade and console development teams into nine semi-autonomous studios headed by the company's top designers.
 Sega's design houses were encouraged to experiment and benefited from a relatively lax approval process.
 Nakagawa chose the name Wow Entertainment for his new company, because it was an easy name to say in Japanese and also would work worldwide as a word in the English dictionary.
 At the time, Wow Entertainment had a staff of 120 and had 12 to 13 production lines, one of which was based in the United States.
 Though AM1 had previously focused on arcade games, Wow would split its time with console games as well.
 Wow also announced a collaboration with Nihon Television and Kodansha for the development of additional games.

 Wow's offices were based in Shibuya, Tokyo, Japan.
 In addition to Dreamcast games, such as Sega Bass Fishing 2, Wow developed for other consoles.
 The Game Boy Advance received Columns Crown, and games were developed for the GameCube, as well as the Xbox and PlayStation 2.
 Arcade games, such as The House of the Dead III, were also released.

 In 2003, Hisao Oguchi was named president of Sega.
 He announced his intention to consolidate Sega's studios into "four or five core operations".
 As part of the mergers, Wow Entertainment merged with Overworks, formerly Sega's AM7 department and headed by Noriyoshi Ohba.
 With this merger, completed in October 2003, Wow Entertainment changed its name to Sega Wow.
 Also in 2003, Sammy Corporation purchased a large share of Sega and announced its desire to have Sega focus on arcade game development, preferably with Sammy's Atomiswave arcade system board, which was less expensive and less advanced than Sega's Chihiro and Triforce boards.
 Nakagawa resigned weeks after the acquisition.
 While no official reason for his departure was given, it has been suggested that Nakagawa's resignation could have been due to a desire not to comply with Sammy's demands.
 Nakagawa joined Sammy itself as a general manager at the start of 2004, and as of 2008, was then president of the company Paon DP.
 Kazunori Tsukamoto, who had worked on The House of the Dead and Super GT, replaced Nakagawa as president of Sega Wow.
-As Sega Wow, they developed Blood Will Tell and the 2005 Altered Beast game.
-During the existence of existence of Sega Wow, producer Yosuku Okunari pitched remakes of Streets of Rage and Dragon Force made by Sega Wow for the Sega Ages 2500 series.
-Ultimately, only Dragon Force eventually became an outsourced project with Okunari helming the project and the Sega Ages 2500 series as whole.
+As Sega Wow, they developed Finny the Fish & the Seven Waters with Sony Computer Entertainment, Blood Will Tell and the 2005 Altered Beast game.
+During the existence of Sega Wow, producer Yosuke Okunari pitched remakes of Streets of Rage and Dragon Force made by Sega Wow for the Sega Ages 2500 series.
+Ultimately, only Dragon Force eventually became an outsourced project, with Okunari helming the project and the Sega Ages 2500 series as a whole.